 In contrast, file system paths are typically non-deterministic.
 For example, a source code enlistment might exist at different paths on different machines.

-fileLocation objects represent non-deterministic URIs.
-The uri property (§3.3.2) SHOULD contain a relative reference that is deterministic, for example, the relative path from the root of a source code enlistment to the file.
-The uriBaseId property (§3.3.3) SHOULD capture the non-deterministic portion of the URI, for example, the absolute path to the root of the source code enlistment.
+artifactLocation objects MAY represent both deterministic and non-deterministic URIs.
+In either case, the uri property (§3.4.3) SHOULD be deterministic, either because it is a deterministic relative reference (for example, the relative path to a file from the root of the directory tree containing the analyzed source code) or because it is an absolute URI.
+If the URI is non-deterministic, the uriBaseId property (§3.4.4) SHOULD capture the non-deterministic portion of the URI, for example, the absolute path to the root of the directory tree containing the analyzed source code.

 EXAMPLE: In this example, the location of a result detected by a tool is specified by a relative reference together with a uriBaseId that specifies the root of the source code enlistment.